What Is a BSN?

 UNDERGRADUATE PROGRAMS | 4 MIN READ

 With medical professions, it’s easy to get mired in alphabet soup.
-So, let’s straighten out some common misconceptions first:
+But learning about a BSN is important, so let’s straighten out some common misconceptions first:

 - An RN and a BSN are not the same thing.